 WB: Portion of Bardhaman Station building collapses, 2 injured

-A portion of the Bardhaman Railway Station building collapsed on Saturday evening, injuring two persons, an Eastern Railway (ER) spokesman said.
-They were taken to the Bardhaman Medical College Hospital, the official said, adding, Railway doctors have also rushed to the medical facility.
+A portion of a building at the Bardhaman Railway Station collapsed on Saturday evening, injuring two persons, an Eastern Railway (ER) spokesman said.
+The victims were taken to the Bardhaman Medical College Hospital, the official said, adding, railway doctors were also rushed to the medical facility to provide assistance.

+The condition of one injured person was critical, said Additional SP (Bardhaman), D Roy.
+There was minimal harm to passengers at the busy junction station as they moved away from the area after noticing that a portion of the building was crumbling.

-"Railway Protection Force (RPF) personnel have cordoned off the incident site," he said.
-Another small portion of the same building also collapsed around 9.30 pm, but no one was injured as people moved away from the station premises after the initial incident, ER sources said..
+"Railway Protection Force (RPF) personnel cordoned off the incident site," he said.
+Another small portion of the same building also collapsed around 9.30 pm, but no one was injured as people moved away from the station premises after the initial accident, ER sources said.

+A three-member committee has been formed by Eastern Railway to conduct an inquiry into the cause of the accident, Chakraborty said.
+Fire Brigade and civil defense personnel assisted in the rescue work, as senior railway officials rushed to the station following the collapse, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)